INSIDE: Wondering what to do in Piazza Navona? Check out these 7 best things to do in this Roman square with children in tow.

 Address: Piazza Navona, 42, 00186 Roma RM, Italy

-L’Artigianato Gift Shop
+No.2: L’Artigianato Gift Shop

 Lovely handmade gifts including colorful ceramics, tea towels, chess games, artistic blown glass, kitchenware, vintage reproductions, coffee making tools, pasta machines, Italian brand toys, and more.